Enter the Cambridge Independent Science and Technology Awards 2021-22

 Remember that you can enter more than one.

-Two new categories are included in this year’s awards - the Enterprise Skills Award, and Employer of the Year.
+Two new categories for entry are included in this year’s awards - the Enterprise Skills Award, and Employer of the Year.
+We have also introduced the In Search of Wonder Lifetime Achievement Award, the winner of which will be selected by an expert panel.

 Here we describe what we are looking for in each category.